pinobatch/hello-world/cheat-sheet.md

     git commit -a -s

-Or add more changes to the last commit.
+Or add more changes to the last commit before you push them.

     git commit -a --amend